23

 What is the difference between a family safe app and built-in parental controls like Google Family Link or Apple Screen Time?

-Can a family safe app work on both Android and iOS devices in the same household?
+Can a family safe app work on both Android and iOS devices?

-At what age should parents start using a family safe app?
+At what age should I start using a family safe app on my child’s device?

 |---|---|---|---|---|---|